What is the term for a male version of a mistress?

 There is no honor in being a mistress for a woman where honor matters; where the Girl Code is actually a code.

 And this is one of many harms my actions caused to individual people.
 I realized recently that I have been using a couple of terms that are overly simplistic to describe the two individuals most directly harmed by my betrayals and lies: Partner and Mistress.

 I’m glad the secret is out.
 I’ve been wanting to talk about this for two years.
-The weight of the secrets broke me from being the man C or K could be proud to call a Partner and friend.
+The weight of the secrets broke me from being the man either Painter or Beatrix could be proud to call a Partner and friend.
 I’m finally able to tackle it head on…or as head-on as I can without betraying their anonymity.

-C and K, if you read this, my hope is you will eventually not have to carry the weight of my betrayal, lies, and selfishness.
-You deserved more from me and as human beings.
+My hope is Painter and Beatrix will eventually not have to carry the weight of my betrayal, lies, and selfishness.
+They deserved more from me and as human beings.